Selena Gomez Not Worried The Weeknd Will Cheat On Tour: Her Reason Revealed

-Selena Gomez isn’t worried about The Weeknd being around other women while he’s on tour, it has bene reported.
+Selena Gomez isn’t worried about The Weeknd being around other women while he’s on tour, it has been reported.

 Gomez, who has been seeing the 27-year-old since December, trusts her boyfriend with all her heart, having previously told friends and family that she shares a bond that’s very different than to the one she shared with previous boyfriends.